Halsey, Zedd & More Join Dick Clark's New Year's Rockin' Eve Lineup

 Frazer Harrison/Getty Images

 But these artists aren't the only ones set to perform.
 Alesso, G-Eazy, Portugal.
-The Man, Bebe Rexha, Watt and Zedd are also scheduled to perform.
+The Man, Bebe Rexha, watt and Zedd are also scheduled to hit the stage.
 In fact, many of these artists will be ringing in the New Year by collaborating for the Los-Angeles based special.

 The performers join a star-studded lineup that will help fans celebrate 2018 from coast to coast.
 Check out the gallery to see which other celebrities will be taking part in the countdown.